nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

     Minimum threshold value to call malloc_trim.
 The malloc_trim will be called once memory allocation exceeds minimum value.
 Size in MB's.
-    Note, this setting has no effect when Enable_malloc_trim is set to false.
+    Note, this setting has no effect when Enable_malloc_trim is set to false. enable_rpc_cred_fallback(bool,  default false)
+    if  Manage_Gids=True and group resolution fails,
+    then use gid data from rpc request.

 Parameters controlling TCP DRC behavior:
 ----------------------------------------